IBM/assetTracking/readme.md

 8. The first time you open a Node-Red application you have to go through the initial set up wizard.
 To start, create an admin username and password.
 You can also select the checkbox to give read access to anybody that visit's your app.

 9. When done with the wizard you should be taken to the application.
+Click on the red button that says **Go to your Node-RED flow editor**.
 The page that you are brought to is called the **Canvas** which is where you drag and drop your nodes.
 The left pane that holds all the nodes is called the **pallette**.

 10. To make any changes you will need to log in with the admin account created during set up.
 Click on the sillouette at the top right of the page and click **log in**.
 Then, enter your username and password to log in.